Casey Dawson

-Casey Dawson (born August 2, 2000) is an American speed skater who represented the United States at the 2022 Winter Olympics.
+Casey Dawson (born August 2, 2000) is an American speed skater.
+He represented the United States at the 2022 and 2026 Winter Olympics, and is a two-time Olympic medalist in the team pursuit event, winning a bronze medal in 2022 and a silver in 2026.

 Career

 At the junior level, Dawson complete at the 2020 World Junior Speed Skating Championships and won bronze medal in 5000 meter.

 During the 2021–22 ISU Speed Skating World Cup, Dawson set the world record in the team pursuit with a time of 3:34.47.
 Dawson represented the United States at the 2022 Winter Olympics in the team pursuit and won a bronze medal.

-He represented the United States at the 2024 Four Continents Speed Skating Championships and won gold medals in the 5000 meter and the team pursuit.
+He participated at the 2024 Four Continents Speed Skating Championships and won gold medals in the 5000 meter and the team pursuit.

-Dawson represented the United States at the 2025 World Single Distances Speed Skating Championships and won a gold medal in the team pursuit, along with Emery Lehman and Ethan Cepuran.
+He represented the United States at the 2025 World Single Distances Speed Skating Championships and won a gold medal in the team pursuit, along with Emery Lehman and Ethan Cepuran.
 This was the United States' first World Single Distances Championship gold medal in the team pursuit since 2011.

+He again represented the United States at the 2026 Winter Olympics and won a silver medal in the team pursuit event with a time of 3:43.71.